leharlow02-glitch/climate_eof_group_project/README.md

 # 2. Features
 An example analysis script using **simple_climate_package** is listed in the github repository.
-Start by specifying the path to you data file.
+Start by specifying the path to your data file.
 The data path is an input to many of our methods, so is useful to specify at the beginning of your analysis.

 ```python